Learning fit

 Is this only for complete beginners?

-No. It can also help progressing readers decide whether Montenegro fits a next-stage training or supported development route.
+No. It can also help progressing readers decide whether Montenegro fits a next-stage learning or supported development path.

 Does this guide promise one right school or one fixed path?

-No. It clarifies training fit before any narrower provider, instructor, or local decision.
+No. It clarifies learning fit before any narrower school, instructor, provider, or local decision.

 Continue in this guide